ajalt/clikt/docs/commands.md

 ## Warnings and Other Messages

-When you want to show information to the user, you'll probably use the [functions for printing to stdout][printing-to-stdout-and-stderr] directly.
+When you want to show information to the user, you'll usually want to use the [functions for printing to stdout][printing-to-stdout-and-stderr] directly.

-However, there's another mechanism that can be more useful when writing reusable parameter code: command messages.
+However, there's another mechanism that can be useful when writing reusable parameter code: command messages.
 These messages are buffered during parsing and printed all at once immediately before a command's [`run`][run] is called.
 They are not printed if there are any errors in parsing.
 This type of message is used by Clikt for